 Everyone can do their bit to reduce the spread of COVID-19.
 These actions can help:

-If you do slip up and cause a bad situation, be gentle on yourself - it happens.
+If you do slip up and cause a bad situation, be gentle on yourself - it happens and it's ok not to be perfect right now.
 Think about what you can do to get back on track, and avoid making the situation worse out of frustration.

 Back to top